Raymond Berry: Early life and college

 Raymond Emmett Berry Jr. was born in Corpus Christi, Texas, on February 27, 1933, and spent the majority of his childhood in Paris, Texas.
 At Paris High School and in college, Berry caught very few passes.
 He did not start on his high school team until he was a senior, even though his father, Berry Sr., was the coach.
-After high school Berry played one year of junior college football at Shreiner Institute (now Schreiner University) in Kerrville, Texas, during the 1950 campaign.
+After high school Berry played one year of junior college football at Schreiner Institute (now Schreiner University) in Kerrville, Texas, during the 1950 campaign.
 He helped the Mountaineers finish its most successful season in 10 years with a record of 7–3.
 He then transferred to Southern Methodist University (SMU).
-In three seasons for the SMU Mustangs football team, Berry received only 33 passes total.
+In three seasons with the SMU Mustangs team, Berry received only 33 passes total.
 Sportswriters attributed his lack of receptions to his poor eyesight, but during the early 1950s, colleges specialized in the running game.
 As Berry said, "I didn't catch many passes because not many were thrown".
 He also played outside linebacker and defensive end for the Mustangs, despite weighing only 180 lb even by his senior year.